-According to the U.S. Food and Drug Administration (FDA), BHT is generally recognized as safe (GRAS) when used in low concentrations in food products.
-Typically, BHT is used at levels ranging from 0.01% to 0.02% of the total food weight (FDA).
-This synthetic antioxidant works by scavenging free radicals and preventing oxidative deterioration of food ingredients.
+BHT, or butylated hydroxytoluene, is a synthetic antioxidant that plays a crucial role in prolonging the freshness of food items.
+According to recent findings, BHT is recognized for its ability to prevent fats and oils from going rancid, thereby extending the shelf life of various products.
+As stated by the U.S. Food and Drug Administration (FDA), BHT is considered safe (GRAS) when utilized in low concentrations in food products.
+Typically, it is used at levels ranging from 0.01% to 0.02% of the total food weight.
+This antioxidant works effectively by scavenging free radicals and preventing the oxidative deterioration of food ingredients.

 Comments